ltfschoen/geth-node/README.md

 geth --datadir=./chaindata/ init ./genesis.json
 ```

 * Terminal Tab #1 - Start Geth Node using ./chaindata/ folder.
 It starts the network with same Chain ID as defined in the genesis.json file.
 Geth listens for incoming connections on port 30303 using an IPC file geth.ipc that is created when it is running to allow processes to connect to Geth (i.e. with `geth attach`, MIST / Ethereum Wallet).
 With the Private Network it has no other Nodes and nothing to synchronise.
+Note: Verbosity of 3 is recommended.
 ```
 geth --datadir=./chaindata/ --verbosity 5
 ```